Join us on an amazing journey in one of the most remote and pristine countries on earth…

 Day 10 We have a full day to explore this picturesque national park, home to beautiful Przewalski’s Horses, the world’s only truly wild species of horse, as well as Long-tailed Sousliks, Red Deer, Mongolian Gazelles and two packs of Grey Wolves!
 The local avifauna includes Daurian Partridge, Golden Eagle, Upland Buzzard, Lesser Kestrel, Pied Wheatear, the large Mongolian Lark and the striking Meadow Bunting.
+At the end of the day we transfer to another camp at nearby Manul Mountain.
 Dinner and overnight in camp.

 What the price includes:

-Return flights from London Heathrow to Ulaanbaatar, via Moscow, with Aeroflot (to be confirmed once schedules are known), internal return flights between Ulaanbaatar and Khovd, nine nights’ full board accommodation including tea, coffee, biscuits and mineral water, one night’s bed and breakfast on day 11, all ground transport in Mongolia, except for leisure excursions on day 11, field checklist and the services of your guides.
+Return flights, according to your preference, from either Birmingham or London Heathrow to Ulaanbaatar, via Istanbul with Turkish Airlines, internal return flights between Ulaanbaatar and Khovd, eleven nights’ full board accommodation including tea, coffee, biscuits and mineral water, all ground transport in Mongolia, field checklist and the services of your guides.

 Single supplement: £395

-The flight time from Heathrow to Moscow is 3 hours 55 minutes and the onward flight to Ulaanbaatar is 6 hours 15 minutes.
+The flight time from Heathrow to to Ulaanbaatar is about 10 hours 15 minutes.

-A visa, obtained from the Mongolian embassy, is required by British citizens wanting to visit Mongolia.
+A visa, obtained on line from the Mongolian embassy, is required by British citizens wanting to visit Mongolia.